-Like the Point style, I also sized up a half size in the Loafers and went with a 9.5.
+Like the Point style, I also sized up a full size in the Loafers and went with a 10.
 This was a smart choice because I feel like Rothy’s in general run small.
 Despite what their website says, I think you need to size up a 1/2 size or even full size.
 But more on sizing below.

 As you can see, I went with the camouflage pattern.
 The distinctive heel stripe is neon orange and black and is a nice touch.
 You can never go wrong with a pop of color.

-I’ve never gotten blisters or broken skin from Rothy’s flats, but I’ve eased my feet into them verry slowly before any blisters could form.
+I’ve never gotten blisters or broken skin from Rothy’s flats, but I’ve eased my feet into them very slowly before any blisters could form.
 I’d recommend breaking the shoes in by wearing them for an hour at a time the first couple of wears and if anything starts to rub, it’s time to take them off for the day.
 Now they feel like slipers and are comfortable AF.

 Rothy’s sizing notes for the Point and the Loafer

 I am always a solid 9 in shoes.
 Sneakers, heels, whatever, I’m a 9 unless the brand runs big or small.
-In Rothy’s Points and Loafers, I’m a 9.5.
-I recommend that you order a 1/2 size larger than your normal size if you have a medium width foot.
+In Rothy’s Points and Loafers, I’m a 10.
+I recommend that you order a 1/2 size or full size larger than your normal size if you have a medium width foot.